monkonius/animate/README.md

 . .venv/bin/activate
 pip3 install -r requirements.txt
 ```
+Be sure to also have a `SECRET_KEY` in a `.env` file for the web app to work properly.

 ## Usage:
 To run the application locally, activate the virtual environment within the Animate repository, and be sure to use the `--insecure` flag since Debug is set to False.